Sambruk/EgilSCIM/doc/USAGE.md

 ### Required variables

-SimpleSCIM has a set of required variable names that must be assigned meaningful values.
-The set of required variable names may change in future versions of SimpleSCIM, but in the current version, the required variable names are:
+EgilSCIM has a set of required variable names that must be assigned meaningful values.
+The set of required variable names may change in future versions of EgilSCIM, but in the current version, the required variable names are:

 * `ldap-uri` is the uri to the LDAP server that contains the _schema_